-Landing position Passengers must addopt landing position.
+Landing position Paggengers must addopt landing position.
 Pilot must ensure passengers adopted correct landing possition.
-Final Approach Descend to a height of approximately 1 m (3 ft) above ground, make a final burn to slow the descent if appropriate.
-Drop line (if needed) Check the attachment and drop to the chase crew, if it is safe so.
+Final Approach Descend to a height of approximately 1 m (3 ft) above ground, make a final burn to slow the descent if appropriate Drop Line (if needed) In case the drop line is needed: Check the attachement and drop to the chase crew, if it is safe so.
 Burner Shutoff Turn off all burners and pilot flames when no further heating is required.
-Shut off all fue supplies on the cylinders and vent all hoses.
-Venting Parachute/ Pull the red line just prior to touchdown.
+Shut off all fuel supplies on the cylinders and vent all hoses.
+Venting Pull the red line just prior to touchdown Touchdown Inform passengers just prior to the contact with the ground Venting Keep venting until the balloon stops safely.